 The school’s focus on academic excellence centres around the provision of high quality teaching and learning, an emphasis on students taking responsibility for their own work, a strong atmosphere of study within the school, a commitment to giving worthwhile homework, the provision of valuable co-curricular activities, and an emphasis on character education leading to students developing a commitment to academic success.

-The school currently provides fifteen subjects at Leaving Certificate level.
+The school currently provides fourteen subjects at Leaving Certificate level.
 Students will usually sit seven of these subjects in their Leaving Certificate.
 Subjects are timetabled from year to year to maximise student choice.
 As with the junior cycle, the senior cycle also has non-exam programmes in Religious Knowledge and Physical Education.

 Rockbrook’s commitment to providing a personalised education experience results in favourable class sizes at all levels in the school.

 Rockbrook does not select on the basis of academic ability.
 Also it places more emphasis on helping students to manage their own work and less emphasis on preparing directly for exams.

 Nonetheless the Leaving Certificate results compare very favourably with other top class schools.

 The school has an oratory where Mass is celebrated each day at 8.30 am.

 Rockbrook gives importance to co-curricular trips abroad.
 Each year, outside of term, students have the opportunity to participate in a trip abroad.
 All these trips have a language or cultural emphasis.